ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-algorithms.md

 (such as with blinded payloads now unblinded).

-The algorithm MUST fully verify the issued proof value against the issuer protected header and all payloads.
+The algorithm MUST fully verify the issued proof value against the Issuer Header and all payloads.
 If given a presented JWP instead of an issued one, the confirm process MUST return an error.

 ## Present